stenuuesoo/quotedisplay/README.md

 See it in action: https://imgur.com/QVydg6D

 This webapp uses material ui as a quick way to access already styled components for react.
-This app was developed in tandem with Github Copilot as a AI assisted development process.
+This app was developed in tandem with Github Copilot as an AI assisted development process.

-This project solidified my knowledge about props, components,useEffect, useState and asynchronous funcitions.
+This project solidified my knowledge about props, components, useEffect, useState and asynchronous functions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).